opconWizard/opcon-docs/docs/server-programs/request-router.md

 #### Debug Options

-The Debug Options configure the SMA LSAM Data Retriever\'s logging behavior.
+The Debug Options configure the SMA LSAM Data Retriever's logging behavior.
 The SMALSAMDataRetriever.log resides in the \<Output Directory\>\\SAM\\Log\\ directory.